MillionConcepts/gPhoton2/README.md

 ### dependencies

-gPhoton 2 requires Python >= 3.9.
-3.9 is recommended.
-It also depends
+gPhoton 2 requires Python 3.9 or 3.10.
+3.10 is recommended.
+(3.11 support
+pends upstream changes in `numba` and is anticipated sometime in Q1 2023.)

-on the following Python libraries:
+It also depends on the following Python libraries:
 * astropy
 * dustgoggles
 * fast-histogram